MathewHDYT/OneShare/_docs/notes/haskell/first_steps.md

 Prelude>
 ```

-GHCi promt `>` means that the interpreter is now ready to evaluate an expression
+GHCi prompt `>` means that the interpreter is now ready to evaluate an expression

 It can now be used as a desktop calculator to evaluate simple numeric expressions